 - Cost: Free

-Go On An Adventure in Green Jungle Park
+Go On an Adventure in Green Jungle Park

-Before Green Jungle Park was formed as a spot for adventures, it used to be rubbish dump, which has been fully reclaimed today.
+Before Green Jungle Park was formed as a spot for adventures, it used to be a rubbish dump, which has been fully reclaimed today.

 The park is surrounded by a forest and a gorgeous cascade, where you’ll find a lot of zip lines, monkey bridges, and even rope courses.